jin-repo/RACCROCHE/documentation/manual.md

 ### Output

-`ancestorStats`
+`ancestorStats` directory
-The statistical measures of ancestral genomes and their matchings to extant genomes.
+> The statistical measures of ancestral genomes and their matchings to extant genomes.
 We have developed several measurements, including
+- summary of ancestral contig lengths,
+- ancestral block measures: average block length, N50, genome coverage, average number of chromosomes,
+- ancestral genome stats: total number of contig lengths and genes in each chromosome,
+- coherence among ancestors,
+- choppiness measures of chromosome painting.

-`clustering`
+`clustering` directory
+> The clustering results, including
+- heatmaps,
+- clustering results in txt files.

-`ordering`
+`ordering` directory
+> Ordering results from the linear ordering problem, including
+- contigs orders within each ancestral chromosome,
+- chromosome orders within each ancestor

-`paintedChrs`
+`paintedChrs` directory
+> Painted chromosome plots that match ancestral genomes to extant genomes

-`InputPyfile`
+`InputPyfile` directory

-`MCScanPairwise`
+`MCScanPairwise` directory